 - Now slowly incorporate the chicken stock and keep stirring the chicken.
 Cover the lid and let the gravy simmer away for 15-20 minute.
 The chicken will be cooked all the way and gravy will thicken.
 The lovely red, flavorful oil will float on the top.
 Turn the heat off and garnish with chopped coriander.

-- Serve hot with bajra bhakri, chapati or naan.
+- Now your Restaurant Style Kolhapuri Chicken Curry is ready.
+Serve hot with bajra bhakri, chapati or naan.
 Enjoy hot Kolhapuri Chicken with a drizzle of fresh lemon juice.